vivo-us/request-handler/README.md

 Additional properties:

-- `maxConcurrent`: The maximum number of concurrent requests to allow.
+- `maxTokens`: The maximum number of concurrent requests to allow.

 ```js
 const clientGenerator = () => {